davoodharun/terragrunt-scaffolder/README.md

             - web
 ```

-## Ignore Files

-When initializing a project with `tgs init`, the following ignore files are created in the project root directory:

-### .gitignore

-The `.gitignore` file is configured to exclude the following from version control:
-- `.tgs/` and `.infrastructure/` directories
-- Local `.terraform` directories
-- `.tfstate` files and crash logs
-- Sensitive `.tfvars` files
-- Override files and CLI configuration files
-- Terragrunt cache directories and lock files
-- Generated backend files
-- Provider generated files
-- Temporary files, OS-specific files, binary files, and log files

-### .terraformignore

-The `.terraformignore` file specifies which files Terraform should ignore when uploading configurations to Terraform Cloud or Enterprise.
-It excludes:
-- `.tgs/` and `.infrastructure/` directories
-- Local `.terraform` directories
-- `.tfstate` files and crash logs
-- Sensitive `.tfvars` files
-- Override files and CLI configuration files
-- Terragrunt cache directories
-- Git directories and IDE/editor files
-- Documentation and test files

-### .terragruntignore

-The `.terragruntignore` file specifies which files Terragrunt should ignore.
-It excludes:
-- `.tgs/` and `.infrastructure/` directories
-- Local `.terraform` directories
-- `.tfstate` files and crash logs
-- Sensitive `.tfvars` files
-- Override files and CLI configuration files
-- Terragrunt cache directories
-- Git directories and IDE/editor files
-- Documentation and test files
-- Generated backend files

 ## Dependency Notation

 The `deps` field in the component configuration uses a special notation to define dependencies between components.
 This notation follows the format: